14 Sep Hidden gems on Girona’s left bank

 The city of Girona, a 38-minute train journey north of Barcelona, is full of hidden gems.
-Much smaller than Barcelona, Girona is a doable size for a weekend; with plenty of good food, cobbled streets, medieval buildings and pedestrian bridges across the river Onyar, as well as a 12th-century cathedral.
+Much smaller than Barcelona, Girona is a doable size for a weekend; with plenty of good food (my favourite was Restaurant Maran), cobbled streets, medieval buildings and pedestrian bridges across the river Onyar, as well as a 12th-century cathedral.

 I spent three nights at the Hotel Nord 1901 this September.
 I went on day excursions to 2 Michelin-starred Restaurant Les Cols in Olot, and to Cadaqués, Port Lligat and the Cap de Creus, on the Costa Brava, one of my favourite regions of the Mediterranean.